Skip to content

-Belgium is a very multicultural country, home of the European Union, making it a vibrant and multilingual country.
-Located in Western Europe, Belgium borders the Netherlands to the North, to the East with Germany, to the southeast with Luxembourg and to the southwest with France.
+Belgium is a multicultural country, home to the European Union, making it a vibrant and multilingual country.
+Located in Western Europe, Belgium borders the Netherlands to the North, the East with Germany, the southeast with Luxembourg and the southwest with France.

-Its three official languages are French, Flemish and German however English is widely spoken across the country.
-Brussels is the capital city of Belgium and the largest city in the country in terms of population.
-Other major cities include Ghent, Bruges, Antwerp, Leuven and Dinant.
-The country is divided into three different regions: Flanders in the north, Wallonia in the south and the Brussels-Capital region.
+Belgium’s three official languages are French, Flemish, and German; English is widely spoken nationwide.
+Brussels is the capital and the largest city in terms of population.
+Other major cities include Ghent, Bruges, Antwerp, Leuven, and Dinant.
+The government is divided into three regions: Flanders in the north, Wallonia in the south, and Brussels-Capital.

-Belgium is renowned for its beautiful main cities, which are very historical and are definitely worth visiting.
+Belgium is renowned for its beautiful main cities, which are very historical and are worth visiting.

-In this article we will look at our top unmissable locations in Belgium as well as other things you can experience at each location.
+This article will look at our top unmissable locations in Belgium and discuss other things you can experience at each location.

 #1 Adventure in Ghent With A Boat Trip or Kayak